NAT and PAT Overview

 6. Packet Delivery: The packet is forwarded to the device within the private network.

 This process works similarly to many organizations' phone systems: the company publishes a single public number, and once a customer calls, they are transferred to a specific internal extension based on their request.
-Check Point Software
+Check Point Softwarearrow-up-right

 Types of NAT